endless-sky/endless-sky-wiki/CreatingMissions.md

 * `"<mission name>: active"`, where `<mission name>` is replaced with the name of any mission.
 This is incremented when you accept a mission, and decremented when you complete, or fail it.
 * `"<mission name>: done"` is set when a mission is successfully completed.
 * `"reputation: <government>"` is set to your current reputation with the given government, rounded down to a whole number.
 These conditions can be changed to alter your reputation with a government.
-* "ships: `<category>`" is the number of ships you have of each category (Transport, Light Freighter, Heavy Freighter, Interceptor, Light Warship, Heavy Warship, Fighter, Drone).
+* `"ships: <category>"` is the number of ships you have of each category (Transport, Light Freighter, Heavy Freighter, Interceptor, Light Warship, Heavy Warship, Fighter, Drone).
-* "cargo space" and "passenger space" are your fleet's total cargo and passenger space (not reduced by the amount you are carrying already).
+* `"cargo space"` and `"passenger space"` are your fleet's total cargo and passenger space (not reduced by the amount you are carrying already).
-* "net worth" is your net worth, limited to the range of +- 2 billion.
+* `"net worth"` is your net worth, limited to the range of +- 2 billion.
-* "combat rating" is your current combat rating (sum of the base crews of all the ships you have disabled).
+* `"combat rating"` is your current combat rating (sum of the base crews of all the ships you have disabled).
-* "cargo attractiveness" is how attractive the size of your cargo hold(s) is to pirates.
+* `"cargo attractiveness"` is how attractive the size of your cargo hold(s) is to pirates.
 Lots of small ships are more attractive than one large one.
 Values for single human ships range from -2 for ships with no cargo to 8 for bulk freighters.
-* "armament deterrence" is how effective your weapons are at discouraging pirates.
+* `"armament deterrence"` is how effective your weapons are at discouraging pirates.
 Values for single human ships range from 0 for unarmed ships to 8 for the Dreadnought.
-* "pirate attraction" is how attractive your fleet is to pirates, calculated as ("cargo attractiveness" - "armament deterrence").
+* `"pirate attraction"` is how attractive your fleet is to pirates, calculated as ("cargo attractiveness" - "armament deterrence").
 A value of 3 results in raids 5% of the time, and a value of 10 results in raids 34% of the time.
-* "day", "month", and "year" are the current date, given as individual variables so you can check for holidays, etc.
+* `"day"`, `"month"`, and `"year"` are the current date, given as individual variables so you can check for holidays, etc.
-* "random" is a random number between 0 and 99.
-This can be used to make a mission only sometimes appear when all other conditions are met.
+* `"random"` is a random number between 0 and 99.
+This can be used to make a mission only sometimes appear even when all other conditions are met.

-Conditions are checked at two times when processing a mission: when determining whether the mission can be offered right now (in the "to offer" tag), and when determining whether it has been completed successfully (in the "to complete" tag):
+Conditions are checked at several times when processing a mission: when determining whether the mission can be offered right now (in the "to offer" tag), and when determining whether it has been completed (in the "to complete" tag) or failed (in the "to fail" tag):

 ```html
 to (offer | complete | fail)